Annual Budget and Strategic Resource Plan

 As a result of the forums, we have moved from a NAV system of rating to CIV system of rating.
 The new system enables residents to see how much they are paying for waste management.
 This cost was previously absorbed into the overall rates residents paid.
 The calculation for CIV has a general rate for residents and a differential rate is applied to other types of land, such as commercial, industrial and vacant land.

-In this budget we have also proposed to increase the Pensioner Rate Rebate Scheme for all Maribyrnong pensioners eligible to participate in the State Government Pensioner Remission Scheme from $189.55 to $194.30 (an increase of 2.5%).
+In this budget we have increased the Pensioner Rate Rebate Scheme for all Maribyrnong pensioners eligible to participate in the State Government Pensioner Remission Scheme from $189.55 to $194.30 (an increase of 2.5%).

 We’re aware of how annual valuations have resulted in substantial increases in rates for some residents, and while valuations are a matter for the Valuer General’s office, we have attempted to help residents with the transition by the introduction of a Rate Rebate Scheme for Residential properties that have a rates increase of equal to or greater than 30%.